 Welcome to the Walker County Board of Assessors Web Site!

-THE WALKER COUNTY ASSESSOR'S WILL BE OPENING TO THE PUBLIC BEGINNING MAY 27, 2020.
+THE WALKER COUNTY ASSESSOR'S OFFICE IS NOW OPEN TO THE PUBLIC.
 DUE TO THE VIRUS COVID19 RESTRICTIONS WILL BE IN PLACE.

 WE ASK THAT YOU PLEASE USE THE US POSTAL SERVICE TO MAIL ANY AND ALL DOCUMENTS.